Almir-git-unifc/ToDo-List_react/README.md

 # simple ToDo-List react_js

-This is a Front End To Do List with functionality CRUD.
+This is a Front End To Do List with functionality CRD.

 ----------------------------------------------------------------------------------------------